After a stronghold has been made of the bones, it is covered with flesh and blood,

 The 5 major clans of Ka’sador are as follows:

-Dragon Clan – The Dragon clan consist of Orc family clans that are religiously devote to Lord Cedric, Harbinger of War.
+Dragon Clan – The Dragon clan consists of Orc family clans that are religiously devoted to Lord Cedric, Harbinger of War.
 They preach and attempt to convert other Orc Clans to follow in the footsteps of their creator, and often look down on the other Clans for their lack of devotion.
 They are known for wanting to bring back the old ways of the Orc people.
-Their symbol is of a dragon.
+Their symbol is of an ouroboros dragon.

 Dragonslayer Clan – The Nemesis of the Dragon Clan, the Dragonslayers are remnants of the Orc Chieftans that originally rose up against Cedric during the Age of Strife.
-They frequently war with the Dragon Clan, and attempt to open the eyes of the other Orcs in hopes of swaying them away from Cedric’s control and remain independant of his tyrrany.
+They frequently war with the Dragon Clan and attempt to open the eyes of the other Orcs in hopes of swaying them away from Cedric’s control and remain independent of his tyranny.
 Their symbol is of a sword through an ouroboros dragon.

-Bloodkin Clan – The Bloodkin Clan is filled with Orc Shaman’s and Mystics.
+Bloodkin Clan – The Bloodkin Clan is filled with Orc Shamans and Mystics.
 Many of the sacred blood rites and ritualistic animal sacrifices are performed by members of the Bloodkin Clan.
-Though powerful with their magic, to some even more powerful than the VariagClan, they still cannot reach the same respect and status among the Orc people because their might does not match the Variag.
+Though powerful with their magic, to some even more powerful than the VariagClan, they still cannot reach the same respect and status among the Orc people because they might do not match the Variag.
 They are also considered by some to be the most intelligent of the Orcish Clans, filled with many scholars and students of the Dark Arts.
-Their symbol is of an upside down skull.
+Their symbol is of an upside-down golden skull.

 Hidehunter Clan – The Hidehunter Clan is filled with many of the nomadic Orcs that travel throughout Visola.
-They are fairly independant, seeking refuge in their solitary lifestyle, but still loyal to other Hidehunters.
+They are fairly independent, seeking refuge in their solitary lifestyle, but still loyal to other Hidehunters.
 They are, of course, the best hunters, trackers, and survivalists in all Orcish culture due to their vast knowledge of the terrain.
 The sigil of the Hidehunter clan is that of a burned set of antlers.